Our DNA Tests

 The parentage testing procedure must be carried out:

-“…at a laboratory that is accredited by NATA for the purpose of carrying out parentage testing procedures; and in accordance with standards of practice that entitle the laboratory to be so accredited.”
+“…at a laboratory that is accredited by the National Association of Testing Authorities Australia for the purpose of carrying out parentage testing procedures; and in accordance with standards of practice that entitle the laboratory to be so accredited.”

 The person collecting the bodily sample (the sampler) from a participant must be:

-“…a registered medical practitioner…” or “…employed by a hospital, a pathology practice, a parentage testing practice or a registered medical practitioner for the purpose of taking a bodily sample from a donor.”
+“…a registered medical practitioner…” or “…the person is employed by a hospital, a pathology practice, a parentage testing practice, or a registered medical practitioner, for the purpose of taking a bodily sample from a donor.””

 The person providing a DNA sample (the donor) must have:

-“…immediately before the sampler takes the bodily sample, completed an affidavit in accordance with Form 2 in Schedule 1, to which is attached a recent photograph of the donor named in the affidavit…” and “…provided to the sampler a recent photograph of the donor… that shows a full face view of the donor’s head and the donor’s shoulders.”
+“…completed an affidavit on the same day that the sample is taken that is in accordance with Form 3 in Schedule 3, to which a recent photograph of the donor named in the affidavit is attached…” and “…provided to the sampler a recent photograph of the donor… that shows a full face view of the donor’s head and the donor’s shoulders…”

 To satisfy the chain-of-custody requirements and ensure the samples aren’t tampered with: